friends-of-js/web-storage/README.md

 const storage = new WebStorage(localStorage)

-storage.get('yourkey') // Get item by key
+// Get item by key
+storage.get('yourkey')
-storage.get('anotherkey', 'default') // If no item with given key exists, 'default' would be returned
+// If no item with given key exists, 'default' would be returned storage.get('anotherkey', 'default')

-storage.key(0) // Get key name by it`s index.
-The order of keys is user-agent defined, so you should not rely on it.
+// Get key name by it`s index.
+// The order of keys is user-agent defined, so you should not rely on it. storage.key(0)

-storage.keys() // Return Promise with array of storage keys.
-The order of keys is user-agent defined, so you should not rely on it.
+// Return Promise with array of storage keys.
+// The order of keys is user-agent defined, so you should not rely on it. storage.keys()

-storage.has('yourkey') // Determine if item with given key exists in storage
+// Determine if item with given key exists in storage storage.has('yourkey')

-storage.set('yourkey', {key: 'value'}) // Set item to storage.
-Item would be converted to json automatically and then saved
+// Set item to storage.
+Item would be converted to json automatically and then saved storage.set('yourkey', {key: 'value'})

-storage.delete('yourkey') // Delete item from storage
+// Delete item from storage
+storage.delete('yourkey')

-storage.clear() // Clear storage.
+// Clear storage.
 If storage has namespace only keys with this namespace would be removed.
-If storage hasn`t namespace only keys without namespace would be removed
+// If storage hasn`t namespace only keys without namespace would be removed storage.clear()

 // Your can asynchronous iterate over storage for await (const [value, key] of storage) {